Why should I attend?

 When does it start/finish?

-We encourage everyone to attend from at least the opening ceremony at 6pm on Wednesday 14th November until the closing ceremony at Friday lunch time.
+We encourage everyone to attend from at least the opening ceremony at 6pm on Wednesday 14th November until the closing ceremony at Friday lunch time, which finishes at 2.30pm.
+The free bus leaves shortly afterwards.
 You can also choose to attend the fringe events, a play by local young people or visits on the Wednesday day time.
 The full programme is available here with more information: SRP2018 Draft programme

-How do I book to host a fringe workshop?
+How do I book to just attend a fringe workshop or visit?

 Are accommodation and transport provided?